-= Σ (Ci x Si) / Cr(CGPA= Total Credit points awarded in all semesters/Total credits of the programme)Where C1 is the credit of the Ist semester S1 is the SGPA of the Ist semester and Cr is the total number of credits in the programme.
-The CGPA is also calculated in the same manner taking into account all the courses undergone by a student over all the semesters of a programme.
-The SGPA and CGPA shall be rounded off to 2 decimal points.For the successful completion of a semester, a student should pass all courses and score a minimum SGPA of 2.0.
-However, the students are permitted to move to the next semester irrespective of their SGPA.
+= Σ (Ci x Si) / Cr(CGPA= TotalCredit points awarded in all semesters/Total credits of the programme) where C1 is the credit of the Ist semester S1 is the SGPA of the Ist semester and Cr is the total number of credits in the programme.
+The CGPA is also calculated in the samemanner taking into account all the courses undergone by a student over all thesemesters of a programme.
+The SGPA and CGPA shall be rounded off to 2 decimalpoints.For the successful completion of a semester, a student should pass all courses andscore a minimum SGPA of 2.0.
+However,the students are permitted to move to the nextsemester irrespective of their SGPA.

+CAT SEMINAR ASSIGNMENT Attendance Total

+Weig htage

-CAT SEMINAR ASSIGNMENT Attendance Total Weightage 2 1 1 1 5
+mage 2 1 1 1 5

+- - - C